IT Code of Practice guidance notes

 Malware is usually spread by

-• inserting media that has been created on compromised computers
+- inserting media that has been created on compromised computer

-If you avoid these types of behaviour, keep your anti-virus software up to date and switched on, and run scans of your computer regularly, you should not encounter this problem.
+If you avoid these types of behaviour, keep your anti-virus software up to date and switched on, and run scans of your computer regularly, you are much less likely to encounter this problem.
+It's also possible for malware to spread automatically without any actions on your part.

 6.6 Subverting security measures